 All this is very similar to what happened with toll free numbers.
 For many many years 1-800 numbers were king (and vanity numbers like 1-800-Flowers sold for big bucks).
 Then in 1996 1-888 numbers came out and things got very confusing.
 Some people thought it cost money to call them (like a 900 or 976 number did [by the way, I used to own a 976 number, but that is another story for another time]).
 And, many people saw/heard ads for 1-888 but got confused and called 1-800 instead.
 Then later came 1-877 (in 1998) and 1-866 (in 2000) and more recently 1-855 (in 2010) and 1-844 (in 2013).
 It took years for all this to happen, but I bet younger people nowadays don’t care that much.
 And, even more importantly, toll free numbers were somewhat replaced by websites.
 And, websites are somewhat being replaced (or changed at least) by mobile and social media.

 Some people also equate the introduction of the new domains to what happened with Las Vegas.
 For decades Vegas was the center of the gambling universe.
 Then came Atlantic City (the .net of the gambling world?).
 Next, casinos were built on Indian reservations, making it so most people in the USA are within driving distance to one.
-Yet, Vegas still is thriving.
+Nowadays, gambling is worldwide, with places like Indonesia even setting up their own online gambling websites, like situs casino online.
+Despite the attention it has gained from all over the world, Vegas still is thriving.
 Even with all of the phone casino options, Las Vegas still has its shine.
 The thing to keep in mind though is that Las Vegas is more than just a place to gamble.
 It is a destination.
 An event, an experience you can get nowhere else.
 All of this probably parallels the paths of a dozen of so alternative domain extensions that have become popular (.info, .tv, .ca, etc.).
 But, with online gambling on sites like bandar q online being on the verge of becoming legal nationwide, Vegas’ great city walls may begin to crumble.